 We have the official backing and support in excess of 75 organisations and individuals, from across all sectors of Irish society – ranging from Munster Rugby and the GAA; to the Teaching Council; the Peter McVerry Trust; IBEC; the Junior Chambers of Commerce; the Immigrant Council; the Irish Girl Guide movement; Mobility Mojo and many more.
 Each of these Friends has made a commitment to LIFT, to participate in the training process and to facilitate further discussion on values among their organisation.

-In May 2018, our Inaugural Founding Partners will attend the launch of LIFT OFF and make this initiative happen.
-We wouldn’t be starting this ambitious programme without them and we are delighted to have their support.
+In May 2018, our Inaugural Founding Partners attended the launch of LIFT OFF to make this initiative happen.
+This ambitious programme wouldn’t have started without them and we are delighted to have their support.

 LIFT Off – Event